reiver/the-secret-history-of-nfts/README.md

 # The Secret History Of NFTs

-If you were paying attention to the art scene in 2021 and 2022, then you have probably heard the term “NFT”.
+If you were paying attention to the art scene in 2021 and 2022, then you have probably heard the term “**NFT**”.

 But what is an **NFT**, aka **non-fungible token**?